-Rabbi Peter Schweitzer, leader of The City Congregation for Humanistic Judaism, in New York City, works with secular and cultural Jews, their partners and their families to create secular Jewish and intercultural ceremonies that are inclusive, personal, meaningful, and inspiring.
+Rabbi Peter Schweitzer is the Emeritus Rabbi of The City Congregation for Humanistic Judaism in New York City.
+He is now retired and mostly refers life cycle requests to his successor, Rabbi Tzemah Yoreh.
+From time to time he continues to work with secular and cultural Jews, their partners and their families to create secular Jewish and intercultural ceremonies that are inclusive, personal, meaningful, and inspiring.

 PLANNING A WEDDING?